The Wikipedia has the following information about this codepoint:

 The circumflex in the Latin script is chevron-shaped (◌̂), while the Greek circumflex may be displayed either like a tilde (◌̃) or like an inverted breve (◌̑).
 For the most commonly encountered uses of the accent in the Latin alphabet, precomposed characters are available.

-In mathematics and statistics, the circumflex diacritic is used to denote a function and is called a hat operator.
+In mathematics and statistics, the circumflex diacritic is sometimes used to denote a function and is called a hat operator.